Music in the Southern Highlands

 Overview

-• Eight exclusive performances as part of Hayllar Music Tours’ Music in the Southern Highlands Festival, curated by Festival Artistic Director Umberto Clerici.
+Eight exclusive performances as part of Hayllar Music Tours’ Music in the Southern Highlands Festival, curated by Festival Artistic Director Umberto Clerici, with the following musicians:

-• Five nights’ accommodation in the newly renovated Milton Park Country House Hotel with breakfast.
+Five nights’ accommodation in the newly renovated Ardour Milton Park Bowral with breakfast.
 The standard tour package comes with a Deluxe Garden View Room with the option to upgrade to a Tower Suite, Park Suite or a Forest Suite (details below under Accommodation).

-• A Champagne High Tea at Milton Park.
+A Champagne High Tea at Ardour Milton Park Bowral.

 After a career spanning more than 20 years as a gifted cello soloist and orchestral musician, Umberto Clerici is widely regarded for his seamless transition to the podium now as an acclaimed conductor.
 The 2025 season will mark Clerici’s third as Chief Conductor of the Queensland Symphony Orchestra in addition to being a frequent guest with several leading orchestras.